rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 If you are installing DronaHQ self hosted on Kubernetes platform, then you should externalize your database.
 DronaHQ dont provide containerized databases suport by default for installation on kubernetes cluster.

 :::caution User rights and permissions
-Database user you will be using to import/export database files must have superuser/admin privillages to that database.
+Database user you will be using to import/export database files must have superuser/admin privileges to that database.
 These are necessary for some essential operations in database like downloading/installing updates.
 :::

 Use following steps to set up external databases for docker based installations.